SuperOfficeDocs/crmscript/docs/api-reference/classes/NSQuoteAgent/NSQuoteAgent.md

 # NSQuoteAgent

-Services for the Quote Management feature, part of the Sale module
+Services for the Quote Management feature, part of the Sale module.

+## Example

 ```crmscript
 NSQuoteAgent agent;